prg318/rottexpr/README.md

 With the `SDL_SOUNDFONTS` environment variable properly pointing at a valid SF2 soundfont, SDL2_mixer should be able to playback the MIDI files.
 This is well worth your time because the Rise of the Triad soundtrack is absolutely incredible - shout out to [Lee Jackson - an absolute legend](https://dleejackson.lbjackson.com/).

+## Known Issues

+- Builds successfully, but fails to start

 # rottexpr - Original README

 Based off of the icculus Rise of the Triad source port